coincoinche/coincoinche/web-ui/README.md

-# Coincoinche -- frontend
+# Coincoinche - frontend

 The web frontend for the coincoinche app is coded in TypeScript and React, using Node `8.12.0`.

 ## Development

-yarn version used: 1.17.3.
+`yarn` version used: 1.17.3.

+**NB:** the best practice for frontend development is to use the `docker-compose` file to run the whole stack.
+The following paragraphs are only informative regarding the way to run the frontend application without Docker.

 ### Run the app in development mode